w3c/wot-usecases/USE-CASES/use-case-opc-ua-binding.md

 ### Requirements:

-An OPC UA binding for Web of Things needs an own set of OPC UA specific vocabulary definitions which should be developed together with the experts from the OPC Foundation.
+An OPC UA binding for Web of Things needs an own set of OPC-UA specific vocabulary definitions which should be developed together with the experts from the OPC Foundation.
 Also see the [liason](https://opcfoundation.org/news/opc-foundation-news/w3c-and-opcf-to-integrate-opc-ua-into-the-web-of-things/).